adaskos/css-img-to-data-uri/README.md

 #### options.pathAsComment
 Type: `Boolean`

-If set to true the replaced uri path is kept in a comment, for reference.
+If set to true the replaced uri path is kept in a comment, for reference or refreshing.
+Note: if refresh option is used you still need to use pathAsComment to maintain the value.

+#### options.refressh
+Type: `Boolean`

+If set to true and the url is followed by a file path, its content will be re-encoded.
+Used in case the file has changed.
+Combine with pathAsComment to be able to refresh again and again.
+Useful if css has embedded images using Visual Studio's Web Essentials.
+The comment must follow the url, after a single space.
+Comments not pointing to a valid file will be ignored and left intact.
+If a comment matches the url it's not duplicated.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).